Requirements Prior to General Examination

 Progress toward the Degree after the General Examination

-Requirements relating to courses, seminars (research) papers, quantitative methods and political theory should normally be completed before the General Examination, that is, during the first two years of graduate work.
-In special circumstances, a student may defer fulfillment of two half-courses or two of the following until after the General Examination:
+Requirements relating to courses and seminars (research) papers, should normally be completed before the General Examination, that is, during the first two years of graduate work.
+In special circumstances, a student may defer fulfillment of two four-credit courses or one four-credit course and one seminar paper until after the General Examination.

 Within six months of passing the General Examination, the student must have fulfilled one of these deferred requirements.
-Within 12 months, he or she must have completed both deferred requirements.
+Within twelve months, he or she must have completed both deferred requirements.

 Following completion of the General Exam, each student will engage faculty advisors through a two-stage process of research exploration and prospectus approval, marked by two meetings as follows:

-- an initial “Research Consultation Meeting” must convene in the fall semester of the third year, to discuss an approximately 10-page statement from the student, which, as appropriate, may either present a potential research question for the dissertation, or set forth alternative possible research questions for consideration and development.
+An initial “Research Exploration Meeting” must convene in the fall semester of the third year, to discuss an approximately ten-page statement from the student, which, as appropriate, may either present a potential research question for the dissertation, or set forth alternative possible research questions for consideration and development.
 The student may consult the director of graduate studies to identify three or four appropriate faculty consultants, if these are not readily apparent.

-- Involving the same three or four faculty or a different set where appropriate, the second “Prospectus Evaluation Meeting” will convene to discuss and approve the student’s written dissertation prospectus.
-These faculty members, one of whom must be non-tenured, are chosen by the student with the approval of the director of graduate studies.
+Involving the same three or four faculty, or a different set where appropriate, the second “Prospectus Evaluation Meeting” will convene to discuss and approve the student’s written dissertation prospectus.
+These faculty members are chosen by the student with the approval of the director of graduate studies.
 The evaluation meeting will preferably be held in the spring semester of the third year and in no instance later than October 1 of the fourth year.
-Whenever this meeting is held, there may be a one month follow-up period for final changes in the prospectus.
-To be in good standing, therefore, all students must have an approved prospectus, with the dissertation title and name(s) of the advisor(s) registered with the director of graduate studies, by no later than early November of the fourth year.
+Whenever this meeting is held, there may be a one-month follow-up period for final changes in the prospectus.
+To be in good standing, therefore, all students must have an approved prospectus, with the dissertation title and name(s) of the advisor(s) registered with the Graduate Program Office, by no later than November 15 of the fourth year.

-Students who defend their dissertation later than six years after taking the General Examination must retake the focus field of the General Examination.
-Students who defend their dissertations more than eight years after taking the General Examination must retake two fields of the General Examination.
+Students who defend their dissertation later than six years after taking the general examination must re-take the focus field of the general examination.
 Approved parental leave extends this period by one year per child, but no other reason for leave does.

-Depositing Dissertation Data – Students are required to make available to the Harvard-MIT Data Center all of the quantitative data that they have compiled in machine-readable form (together with accompanying explanatory materials) upon which the findings in their dissertations depend.
+Students are required to make all of the quantitative data they have compiled to reach the findings in their dissertation available to the Harvard-MIT Data Center.
+This data must be in machine-readable form (together with accompanying explanatory materials).
 These data will be made available to other users five years after receipt of PhD or sooner, if the PhD recipient permits.
-The director of graduate studies will consider petitions for exemption from or modifications of this requirement, if reasonable extenuating circumstances are given.